The Top 7 Things to Do and See in Valletta, Malta

 You have the Co-Cathedral of St. John’s, an austere looking Renaissance era church that houses priceless gold, renaissance era art treasures from the likes of Carravagio, and the tombs of all the Grand Masters of the Order of St. Johns during their 300 years ruling in Malta.

 If that does not sate your desire for beautiful old churches, Valletta has another over twenty of them from which to choose!

-Add to this the 1700’s era Manoel Theatre – second oldest presently used theatre in Europe, the almost 500 year old Hospital of the Knights, The Inns of the various nationalities of the Knights (Inn of Castile is the present day Parliament building), and you have a recipe for one unbelievable sightseeing extravaganza.
+Check out the almost 500 year old Hospital of the Knights, The Inns of the various nationalities of the Knights and the Auberge de Castille, the office of the prime minister, and you have a recipe for one unbelievable sightseeing extravaganza.

 Did I mention that Valletta is only one of two UNESCO World Heritage Site Cities in Malta?